Mexico's landmark energy bill nears final approval

-MEXICO CITY Mexico's Congress on Thursday was poised to complete approval of the biggest overhaul of its oil industry since nationalization 75 years ago, opening the door to investment by foreign oil companies in a bid to reverse falling output.
+MEXICO CITY Mexico's Congress was on Thursday poised to complete approval of the biggest overhaul of its oil industry since nationalization 75 years ago, opening the door to investment by oil majors in a bid to reverse falling output.

 The energy bill is a cornerstone of an ambitious reform agenda spanning telecoms to bank lending that President Enrique Pena Nieto hopes will boost growth in Latin America's No. 2 economy, which for years has lagged regional peers.

-It aims to entice Exxon Mobil Corp, BP Plc and other oil "majors" to operate independently in Mexico, or partner with state oil giant Pemex through production- and profit-sharing, service contracts and licenses.
+It aims to entice companies like Exxon Mobil Corp and BP Plc to operate independently in Mexico, or partner state oil giant Pemex through production- and profit-sharing, service contracts and licenses.

 Nevertheless, analysts say it will likely be years before such investments materialize and lift the economy.